natecraddock/ziglua/docs.md

 * API Differences
 * Example code

+## Moving from the C API to Zig

+While efforts have been made to keep the ziglua API similar to the C API, many changes have been made including:

+* Renaming or omitting functions
+* Modifying parameters (names and types) and return values
+* Additional helper functions have been added

+With this in mind, here are some general guidelines to help guide when moving from the C to Zig APIs

 ## Build Documentation

 When integrating ziglua into your projects, the following three statements are required: